oprypin/crsfml/gitbook/window-window.md

 window.framerate_limit = 60 # call it once, after creating the window
 ```

-Unlike `vertical_sync_enabled=`, this feature is implemented by CrSFML itself, using a combination of [Clock]({{book.api}}/Clock.html) and `SF.sleep`.
+Unlike `vertical_sync_enabled=`, this feature is implemented by SFML itself, using a combination of [Clock]({{book.api}}/Clock.html) and `SF.sleep`.
 An important consequence is that it is not 100% reliable, especially for high framerates: `SF.sleep`'s resolution depends on the underlying operating system and hardware, and can be as high as 10 or 15 milliseconds.
 Don't rely on this feature to implement precise timing.

 Never use both `vertical_sync_enabled` and `framerate_limit` at the same time!
 They would badly mix and make things worse.

 ## Things to know about windows

-Here is a brief list of what you can and cannot do with CrSFML windows.
+Here is a brief list of what you can and cannot do with SFML windows.

 ### You can create multiple windows

-CrSFML allows you to create multiple windows, and to handle them either all in the main thread, or each one in its own thread (but... see below).
+SFML allows you to create multiple windows, and to handle them either all in the main thread, or each one in its own thread (but... see below).
 In this case, don't forget to have an event loop for each window.

 ### Multiple monitors are not correctly supported yet

-CrSFML doesn't explicitly manage multiple monitors.
+SFML doesn't explicitly manage multiple monitors.
 As a consequence, you won't be able to choose which monitor a window appears on, and you won't be able to create more than one fullscreen window.
 This should be improved in a future version.

 ### Events must be polled in the window's thread

-This is an important limitation of most operating systems: the event loop (more precisely, the `poll_event` or `wait_event` function) must be called in the same thread that created the window.
+This is an important limitation of most operating systems: the event loop (more precisely, the `poll_event` or `wait_event` method) must be called in the same thread that created the window.
 This means that if you want to create a dedicated thread for event handling, you'll have to make sure that the window is created in this thread too.
 If you really want to split things between threads, it is more convenient to keep event handling in the main thread and move the rest (rendering, physics, logic, ...) to a separate thread instead.
 This configuration will also be compatible with the other limitation described below.

 ### On OS X, windows and events must be managed in the main thread